Are you interested?

 Textile bleaching by ozone

 In modern designer clothing production, fabrics such as jeans are bleached using oxidation by chemicals to create a washed look.
 The highly oxidative characteristics of ozone enable a sustainable bleaching method without excessive chemical handling or costs.
 In addition, ozone leaves no by-products which need to be treated.
-Please go to our Bleaching application page for more information.

 Ozone color removal